johndlopez/cacti/README.md

 # cacti

 An e-commerce website that sells cacti.

-This site will make use of React and GraohQL.
+This site will make use of React and GraphQL.